component-driven/component-driven-development/src/exercises/5-Layout_&_Whitespace/Readme.md

 </>
 ```

 Even thought this works for some cases, sometimes it will make our code very verbose and hard to maintain.
-Imagine you want to change the margin to a different value or make this reposnsive!
+Imagine you want to change the margin to a different value or make this responsive!

-What we actually want is _a component that controls layout and white space_ between our components.
+What we actually want is _a component that controls layout and whitespace_ between our components.

 ```jsx static
 /* List of buttons */